UDR (NYSE:UDR) Issues FY 2021 Earnings Guidance

-UDR (NYSE:UDR) updated its FY 2021 earnings guidance on Tuesday.
+UDR (NYSE:UDR) issued an update on its FY 2021 earnings guidance on Tuesday morning.
 The company provided EPS guidance of $1.760-1.820 for the period.
 The company issued revenue guidance of -.

-UDR (NYSE:UDR) last posted its earnings results on Tuesday, April 27th.
-The real estate investment trust reported $0.01 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $0.47 by ($0.46).
+UDR (NYSE:UDR) last posted its quarterly earnings results on Tuesday, April 27th.
+The real estate investment trust reported $0.01 earnings per share for the quarter, missing the consensus estimate of $0.47 by ($0.46).
 UDR had a net margin of 5.09% and a return on equity of 2.76%.
-As a group, equities research analysts forecast that UDR will post 1.96 earnings per share for the current fiscal year.
+As a group, analysts predict that UDR will post 1.96 EPS for the current year.

-UDR has been the subject of a number of research analyst reports.
-Zacks Investment Research raised UDR from a sell rating to a hold rating and set a $46.00 target price for the company in a research note on Tuesday, March 23rd.
-Morgan Stanley upped their price objective on UDR from $54.00 to $56.00 and gave the stock an overweight rating in a research report on Friday, June 11th.
+UDR has been the subject of a number of research reports.
+KeyCorp raised their price objective on UDR from $44.00 to $46.00 and gave the stock an overweight rating in a research report on Thursday, February 25th.
+Wolfe Research began coverage on UDR in a report on Monday, June 14th.
+They set a peer perform rating and a $56.00 price target for the company.
+Mizuho lifted their target price on UDR from $43.00 to $49.00 and gave the company a buy rating in a research note on Monday, March 15th.
+Morgan Stanley raised their price target on UDR from $54.00 to $56.00 and gave the stock an overweight rating in a research report on Friday, June 11th.
 They noted that the move was a valuation call.
-KeyCorp upped their price objective on UDR from $44.00 to $46.00 and gave the stock an overweight rating in a research report on Thursday, February 25th.
-Wolfe Research assumed coverage on UDR in a research report on Monday.
-They set a peer perform rating and a $56.00 price objective for the company.
-Finally, Royal Bank of Canada assumed coverage on UDR in a research report on Tuesday, March 30th.
-They set a sector perform rating and a $45.00 price objective for the company.
-One analyst has rated the stock with a sell rating, four have given a hold rating and six have issued a buy rating to the company.
-The stock currently has an average rating of Hold and a consensus target price of $45.17.
+Finally, Zacks Investment Research upgraded UDR from a sell rating to a hold rating and set a $46.00 target price on the stock in a report on Tuesday, March 23rd.
+One investment analyst has rated the stock with a sell rating, four have given a hold rating and six have assigned a buy rating to the stock.
+The company presently has an average rating of Hold and an average target price of $45.17.

-In other UDR news, CAO Tracy L. Hofmeister sold 2,000 shares of the company’s stock in a transaction that occurred on Thursday, June 10th.
-The stock was sold at an average price of $50.50, for a total value of $101,000.00.
-Following the sale, the chief accounting officer now owns 9,794 shares in the company, valued at $494,597.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
-Also, CEO Thomas W. Toomey sold 10,000 shares of the company’s stock in a transaction that occurred on Wednesday, April 7th.
-The shares were sold at an average price of $44.40, for a total value of $444,000.00.
-Following the completion of the sale, the chief executive officer now owns 1,193,726 shares in the company, valued at approximately $53,001,434.40.
+In other UDR news, CEO Thomas W. Toomey sold 10,000 shares of the stock in a transaction dated Wednesday, April 7th.
+The stock was sold at an average price of $44.40, for a total transaction of $444,000.00.
+Following the completion of the sale, the chief executive officer now directly owns 1,193,726 shares in the company, valued at approximately $53,001,434.40.
+The sale was disclosed in a document filed with the SEC, which is accessible through this hyperlink.
+Also, CEO Thomas W. Toomey sold 60,000 shares of the stock in a transaction dated Monday, June 14th.
+The stock was sold at an average price of $49.98, for a total value of $2,998,800.00.
+Following the sale, the chief executive officer now owns 1,133,726 shares of the company’s stock, valued at $56,663,625.48.
 The disclosure for this sale can be found here.
-Corporate insiders own 2.69% of the company’s stock.
+Insiders sold 72,000 shares of company stock valued at $3,543,800 over the last 90 days.
+2.69% of the stock is currently owned by company insiders.

 About UDR